 Ø Tankers – Applicants intending to transport vehicles with bulk liquid

 Ø Double/Triples – Applicants intending to drive double/triple trailers.

 When you are ready, visit an examination site and apply for a permit.
 CDL permit cost is $15, on the payment of which, you will get a CDL permit, valid for 6 months.
 If you drive a commercial vehicle during this period, you will have to be accompanied by a CDL holder, aged 21 years or older, with a valid CDL for the type of vehicle being driven.

 • Commercial Driver’s License Testing – If you are ready, you can now apply for the skills test for obtaining your license.
 The skills test has three parts as given below –

 Ø Pre-Trip Vehicle Inspection – The applicant should be able to identify various parts of the vehicle and inspect them for safety.

 Ø Basic Vehicle Control Test – Your skill at being able to control the vehicle in various traffic maneuvers will be tested here.
 There will be boundaries and you will have to stay within them at the time of performing the maneuvers.

-Ø Road Test – You skill in being level-headed in various traffic situations will be tested.
-These include the route you take, your actions, such as taking left and right turns, tackling curves and travelling through intersections and driving on expressways, rural roads and others.
+Ø Road Test – Your skill in being level-headed in various traffic situations will be tested.
+These include the route you take, your actions, such as taking left and right turns, tackling curves and traveling through intersections, and driving on expressways, rural roads, and others.
 You should be able to merge well in the traffic, change lanes and handle lane positioning smoothly and at the same time control speed of the vehicle.

 It is necessary to take the skills test in the same type of vehicle that you will be driving.